pb4pixels/playbook/playbook.md

 **Slidedeck**

 We write slidedecks to show insights from research in a tangible and quick to understand way.
 The reason we choose a slide-deck format is because it presents information in a modular way.
 Each slide makes sense independently.
 When read through the slides sit along side each other in a logical order; beginning with a summary of what happened, then focusing on user needs, context and hypothesis, resulting in a list of recommendations and questions.

+#### Usability testing

+At dxw we consider usability testing a part of the development process.
+They test the work to insure that it is meeting user needs and accessible to a range of users.

 ### Sprints
 We sprint.
 Sprint zero.
 Sprints are the same in all phases.